C3S/collecting_society_docker/README.rst

         - Wait for the result of the `Jenkins build`__
         - Fix the Jenkins job environment, if neccessary
+        - Note the upgrade procedure for the news entry instructions
         - Fix/commit/push the code, until it runs successfully
         - Check the documentation built